-Rituel De Fille's The Chimera Metamorphic Highlighter Will Donate Profits To The Equal Justice Initiative & The Innocence Project
+This New Rituel De Fille Highlighter Is Donating Profits To The Equal Justice Initiative & The Innocence Project

 Everyday makeup usually sticks to pretty basic colors.
 An item like your favorite highlighter probably has a rosy pink, tan, or pearly undertone to it, and colors like bright purple, green, and blue are typically reserved for maybe eyeshadows, but not much else.
 But recently, making its way onto shelves and breaking the classic rules, was the launch of Rituel de Fille's The Chimera Metamorphic Highlighter, a green-toned formula that's surprisingly versatile.